kandeeworld/kandee.world_pages/_posts/2023-06-22-paste-more.md

 ![Banner](/docs/assets/paste_more/feature_ad.png)

-Tired of mistakes while copying & pasting on Mac?
+Have you ever wanted to copy and paste continuously on your Mac but you couldn't find your old copied texts?

+Have you ever got really frustrated because instead of copy content A and paste into content B, you copy the content B and lose your access to content A?

-- 'Paste More' can keep track of your most recent copied contents.
+- 'Paste More' can keep track of your most recent copied texts.
 - Quickly find and manage your clipboard.
 - Super safe, your password won't be revealed!
 - Quickly access from Status Bar.

-# Get it from
+- Use hot key "Shift + Control + P" to open and close.
+- Free and handy tool!

 [![Support Us and Get It](/docs/assets/general/support-us-and-get-it.png)](https://ko-fi.com/s/d45e11c147)